greenporsche/miRcore/module-3-seq/README.md

 - Develop a deep appreciation for the ethical dimensions of personal genomic data
 - Present findings about their own genome to peers and parents

 **Structure:** SEQ differs from CB and BTS in its emphasis on self-directed learning.
-As Dr. Lee explains on Day 1: "This genome camp is slightly different...
-It will be a little bit more your part."
+Dr. Lee frames the camp as more student-driven, with greater independence expected from participants.
 The first 30 minutes of each day feature a self-learning quiz where students work independently, without group leader guidance.
-The main camp sessions are more collaborative but still expect greater independence.
+The main camp sessions are more collaborative but still expect greater autonomy.
 The overall tone is more mature, reflecting the older student population and their accumulated experience.

 ---